jmuddappa/art-gan-erator/README.md

 - **Flask and Docker** : Made use of Flask and Docker to serve the two models in a distributed fashion so that multiple users can use the web application at the same time
 - **AWS and PyTorch** : Code on a p2.xlarge AWS machine making use of PyTorch to modify the models as required.

+## Dependencies
+1. pipenv
+2. python 2.6
+Instructions:
+brew install pyenv
+Then,
+pyenv install 2.7.10
+to install, and
+pyenv global 2.7.10

+If any errors: 'xcode-select --reset', if xcode not installed then first run 'xcode-select --install'

 ## Setup
+1. Clone repository.

-Clone repository using and run setup.sh in terminal which will install all the necessary files, models and data.
+2. Enter the script folder through your terminal and run setup.sh using: "sh setup.sh" - which will install all the necessary files, models and data.
 This process can take some time as there are around 2GB of files required for this project.

+3. Create a virtual environment in root folder (i.e. art-gan-erator) using "pipenv shell".
+After this run "pip install -r requirements.txt" to install all the necessary dependencies of the project.

 ## Usage